Sunday, July 22, 2018 / by Carl Gentile

 Qualifications – find out what’s included in your inspection and if the age or location of your home may warrant specific certifications or specialties.

-Sample Reports – ask for a sample inspection report so you ...
+Sample Reports – ask for a sample inspection report so you can review ho ...

 Friday, April 20, 2018 / by Carl Gentile